ericswpark/python_vpn-client/README.md

 If you are OK with less security because the box is on a secure network, or if you're really confident with your security skills, you could modify the `sudoers` file with `sudo visudo` and tell `sudo` not to prompt you when you are running `systemctl` calls.
 Type the following line at the end of the file:

-    ideaman924 ALL=NOPASSWD: /bin/systemctl
+    username ALL=NOPASSWD: /bin/systemctl

-Replace `ideaman924` with your username, save, and exit.
+Replace `username` with your username, save, and exit.

 If it complains about syntax errors, your `systemctl` binary might be in a different location.
 Try `whereis systemctl` and substitute the correct directory name.
 For more information, I suggest [this AskUbuntu article.](https://askubuntu.com/questions/72267/how-to-allow-execution-without-prompting-for-password-using-sudo)